piccolo-orm/piccolo_web/content/tutorials/documentation.md

 The documentation is now available on [Read the Docs](http://piccolo-orm.readthedocs.org).

-Check back soon for tutorials on Piccolo.
+Check back soon for more tutorials on Piccolo.